Iberian Highlands

 Exploring One of Europe’s Potential Great Wilderness Areas

-Just two hours east of Madrid, this vast region — one of the most extreme areas of “Empty Spain” — offers a paradise for outdoor enthusiasts.
+Just two hours east of Madrid, this vast region — with one of the lowest population densities of “Empty Spain” of 2 people per square km — offers a paradise for outdoor enthusiasts.
 Spanning over 850,000 hectares, it is a land of dramatic canyons, towering cliffs, winding rivers, and endless trails where you can hike or bike for an entire day without seeing another soul.

-After centuries of intensive forestry and grazing use, depopulation since the mid-20th century has allowed native fauna to make a remarkable comeback.
-Eagles, peregrine falcons, eagle owls, wild boar, deer, mouflon, and even the elusive Iberian lynx roam freely, while Egyptian and Griffon vultures soar above.
+After centuries of forestry and grazing use, depopulation since the mid-20th century has allowed native fauna to make a remarkable comeback.
+Eagles, peregrine falcons, eagle owls, wild boar, deer, mouflon, and even the rare Iberian lynx roam freely, while Egyptian and Griffon vultures soar above.

-A potential true wilderness, the Iberian Highlands presents one of the largest rewilding efforts in Europe; most of the region is protected under the Natura 2000 Network.
-NGOs and local communities are working to revitalize the landscapes, bring back critical missing species, and encourage conscious, nature-based tourism.
-Work is currently focused on reintroduction of large herbivores to control forest fire risk.
+A burgeoning wilderness, the Iberian Highlands presents one of the largest rewilding efforts in Europe; most of the region is protected under the Natura 2000 Network.
+NGOs and local communities are working to revitalize the landscapes, bring back critical missing species, and encourage conscious, nature positive tourism.
+Work is currently focused on reintroduction of large herbivores - like Tauros (wild cows), semi-wild horses like Serranos and Pottokas and the wild Przewalski’s horse, and Iberian ibex - as keystone species to enhance biodiversity and control forest fire risk.

 “What we are trying to achieve here is to demonstrate that rewilding, at a large scale, can both benefit nature and people.”